Gagniuc/PC-World/README.md

 ### Application startup

-Before presenting the main interface, some editions displayed a dedicated loading screen.
-The May 2005 build shown below reports the initialization sequence directly to the user: loading application information, checking fonts, validating directories, reading the configuration database, initializing the graphics engine, checking presentation and image files, and finally reporting that the program is operational.
+Before presenting the main interface, all editions displayed a dedicated loading screen.
+This reflected the design conventions of the period: splash screens, startup animations and visible initialization sequences were still common in desktop software, even though by the early 2000s personal computers had already become fast enough that such screens were often more stylistic than technically necessary.
+In this project, the loading screen became part of the visual identity of the application while also reporting the initialization sequence to the user.
+For example, the May 2005 build shown below reports the loading of application information, fonts, directories, configuration data, graphics and presentation resources, followed by the final operational state.
 A progress indicator at the bottom follows the same startup process.

 <div align="center">